zuozhenggh/learning-library/data-management-library/goldengate/monitor-oggmp-em/create-em-mp-image/create-em-mp-image.md

   The Preferred Credentials are set and an information that the Named credential association has been completed successfully is indicated on the screen.

-Watch this video if you want to know more about Setting Credentials for Oracle GoldenGate targets (both MA and Classic) in Enterprise Manager.
+Watch this video if you want to know more about Setting Credentials for Oracle GoldenGate targets (both MA and Classic) in Enterprise Manager Plug-in 13.4.1.0.0 release.
       [](youtube:zFaX348_LiA)

 ## Want to Learn More?